 HIV programmes are severely limited by the criminalisation of many key affected populations.
 It is illegal in China to engage in sex work, with sex workers facing compulsory detention for reasons of ‘re-education’ and punishment.
 Sex workers are one of China’s key affected populations, with HIV prevalence at around 0.22% in 2014.55 But HIV programmes to increase awareness and provide support are severely limited by the punitive laws surrounding their work.56

 However, China has made progress in some areas.57 For example, laws limiting movement within and entering the country for people living with HIV were lifted in 2010.
 The Chinese government has been greatly commended following these actions, taking a positive step in reducing HIV stigma and discrimination.58

 The future of HIV and AIDS in China

-It is clear that the Chinese government has made a serious commitment to the HIV epidemic across the country with 88% of the funding from domestic sources.
-The challenge however remains that as HIV testing and treatment continues to be scaled-up, the national response will need to effectively budget and finance it, preventing drug and resource shortages and enabling those most in need of treatment to access it.
+The Chinese government has made a serious commitment to the HIV epidemic across the country by funding 99% of its response from domestic sources.60 However, increased financing will be needed as HIV testing and treatment continues to be scaled-up.
+Withouth this, drug and resource shortages may occur, preventing those most in need of treatment to access it.